austinauyeung/C9/README.md

 <br />

 The following options can be configured:
-- Grid cursor activation key
+- Grid cursor internal activation key
 - Number of grid levels
 - Grid persistence after clicking in the final grid
 - Grid opacity